-You Can Bring Your Own Food and Drinks Into a Rockies Baseball Game at Coors Field
+You Can Bring Your Own Food and Drinks To a Rockies Baseball Game at Coors Field

 Within a two-block radius around Coors Field, you will find people peddling frozen water, Gatorade, sunflower seeds, peanuts, and pistachios.
 This is where you want to buy all of your snacks for the game.
 You can get a bag of peanuts for a dollar, a small frozen water for a dollar, a soda for two dollars, and pistachios for three dollars.
 If you buy any of those items when you get into Coors Field you are going to be paying three times that much.
 The best part is you don’t have to sneak the food in.
 It’s totally fine to bring outside food into a baseball game at Coors Field.

-The food at Coors Field is average and overpriced in general.
+Insider tip- The food at Coors Field is average and overpriced in general.
 We take full advantage of the outside food allowed into the park.
 On our way to the park, we’ll stop at our favorite sandwich shop or grab a poké bowl and bring it to the game with us.
 I’ve seen people bring in a pizza for their family.
-If you want a hotdog (because what’s more American than a hotdog at a baseball game) there’s a Ballpark Vienna Beef counter-service restaurant a block and a half from the ballfield.
-The hotdogs there are a lot better than anything you will find in Coors Field and about one-fourth of the price.

 Free 1st Colorado Rockies Game Button